Tiny-Earth/DiscoveryDatabaseGuide/site/src/entries/sample.md

 # Environmental Sample

 The very first step of the Tiny Earth research flow is to collect your Environmental Sample.
-To create an entry of this type, visit "My Entries," click "Add New Entry," then click "+ Environmental Sample."
+To create an entry of this type, visit [My Entries](https://discovery.tinyearth.wisc.edu/my-entries/), click "Add New Entry," then click "+ Environmental Sample."

 ## Use This Entry to Record